bharath12b5/mvn-linux/Building-Perl-MongoDB-Driver.md

 ### Building Perl MongoDB Driver

-The Perl MongoDB Driver v1.2.3 can be built for Linux on z Systems for the distributions RHEL 6.6/7.1, SLES 11/12 and Ubuntu 16.04 by following the below instructions.
+The instructions provided below specify the steps to build Perl MongoDB Driver v1.3 on Linux on the IBM z Systems for RHEL 6/7, SLES 11/12 and Ubuntu 16.04.
-Version  v1.2.3 has been successfully built and tested using this method.

 More information on MongoDB_Perl_Driver can be found on http://docs.mongodb.org/ecosystem/drivers/perl/ and the source code can be obtained from the Perl code repository, CPAN, at http://search.cpan.org/dist/MongoDB/.

 _**General Notes:**_